Those who have been following ETF Stream for some time will know how obsessed we are when it comes to financial engineering and product innovation.

-The $16.7m Tabula US Enhanced Inflation UCITS ETF (TINF) is a first-of-its-kind ETF that takes inflation-linked bond exposure to the next level by combining Treasury Inflation-Protected Securities (TIPS) and US inflation expectations through breakevens.
+My favourite ETF launch of 2020, for example, was the Tabula US Enhanced Inflation UCITS ETF (TINF) which is a first-of-its-kind ETF that combines Treasury Inflation-Protected Securities (TIPS) and US inflation expectations through breakevens in one strategy.

 Have you seen our new ETF data tool?